 The Box Office is situated in the foyer of the Festival Theatre.
 Tickets can also be booked by calling 0131 529 6000, online or by using Text relay on 18001 0131 529 6003.
 If you have any specific seating requirements please let the box office know when you book your tickets.

 There are eight spaces in the stalls for wheelchair users, with adjacent seats for companions.

 Please let us know all of your requirements at the time of booking; this will help us to prepare for your visit.
 For extra assistance we offer the use of the theatre wheelchair.
 Please pre-book on 0131 622 8109.

 ASSISTANCE WITH HEARING

-The Festival Theatre has a Sennheiser infrared system available in all areas of the auditorium.
+The Festival Theatre has a Sennheiser infrared system available in central areas of the auditorium.
+Box office will happily advise you on the best seats for receprion.
 Headsets can be collected, free of charge, from the cloakroom on the lower ground floor mezzanine of the Festival Theatre.
 A Sennheiser personal loop system is available for hearing aid users.